-Two London pubs just streets apart destroyed in fires
+Fires that destroyed 2 London pubs just streets apart treated as ‘suspicious’

 The A222 St James’ Road was also closed between Sydenham Rd and Windmill Bridge this morning while emergency services tackled the fires, MyLondon reported.

-The Metropolitan Police confirmed officers assisted with road closures.
+The Metropolitan Police confirmed officers assisted with road closures and said officers attended both buildings in Croydon and put cordons in place.

+Forensics could be seen investigating a burning suitcase containing clothes and mobile phones nearby.

 The cause of the fires are under investigation, the London Fire Brigade said.
 Both fires are now under control.